| Thoughts and Encouragements for Wounded Helpers Joined to a Healing God |

 Inner Parent, Adult and Inner Child, as an instrument to gain

 more insight into these drives and to make conscious choices.
-Below are some . . .
+Difficult emotions,

 André H. Roosma